nakulbajaj/PersonalHarkerBellSchedule/README.md

 # Bell Schedule

-A clean bell schedule web application for Harker students
+A clean bell schedule web application for Harker students (my version)

+#GO FORK THE ORIGINAL PROJECT!

 ## Usage
 * Go to [the Github IO page](http://harkerdev.github.io/bellschedule/) to access the schedule